Levene’s test examines if 2+ populations all have

 Levene’s Test - What Is It?

-The null hypothesis for Levene's test is that the groups we're comparing all have similar population variances.
-If this is true, we'll probably find slightly different variances in our samples from these populations.
-However, very different sample variances suggests that the population variances weren't equal after all.
+The null hypothesis for Levene’s test is that the groups we're comparing all have equal population variances.
+If this is true, we'll probably find slightly different variances in samples from these populations.
+However, very different sample variances suggest that the population variances weren't equal after all.
 In this case we'll reject the null hypothesis of equal population variances.

 Levene’s Test - Assumptions

 Levene’s test basically requires two assumptions:

 - the test variable is quantitative -that is, not nominal or ordinal.

 A fitness company wants to know if 2 supplements for stimulating body fat loss actually work.
 They test 2 supplements (a cortisol blocker and a thyroid booster) on 20 people each.
 An additional 40 people receive a placebo.

 All 80 participants have body fat measurements at the start of the experiment (week 11) and weeks 14, 17 and 20.
 This results in fatloss-unequal.sav, part of which is shown below.

 One approach to these data is comparing body fat percentages over the 3 groups (placebo, thyroid, cortisol) for each week separately.Perhaps a better approach to these data is using a single mixed ANOVA.
 Weeks would be the within-subjects factor and supplement would be the between-subjects factor.
 For now, we'll leave it as an exercise to the reader to carry this out.
 This can be done with an ANOVA for each of the 4 body fat measurements.
 However, since we've unequal sample sizes, we first need to make sure that our supplement groups have equal variances.